ATLANTIC REGION

 RESPECT LOCAL ENVIRONMENT

-Nature is a major part of the region’s identity: cliffs, coastlines, highlands and national parks are heavily protected.
-Responsible travel and leave-no-trace principles are expected, especially in Iceland and rural areas of the UK and Ireland.
+Nature is a major part of the region’s identity: cliffs, coastlines, hills and national parks are heavily protected.
+Responsible travel and leave-no-trace principles are expected, especially in rural areas of the United Kingdom and Ireland.

 DRIVING

 Driving rules vary slightly across the region.
-In the UK and Ireland, vehicles drive on the left side of the road, while in Iceland driving is on the right.
-Roads in rural and mountainous areas can be narrow, steep and winding, so drive carefully and consider insurance coverage when renting a car.
+In the United Kingdom and Ireland, vehicles drive on the left side of the road.
+Rural roads can be narrow, winding and exposed to sudden weather changes, so careful driving and proper insurance are strongly recommended when renting a car.

 SPRING (MARCH – MAY)

-Temperatures gradually rise to around 5°C–15°C. Landscapes turn green, but weather remains unpredictable with frequent rain and wind.
+Temperatures gradually rise to around 5°C–15°C. Landscapes turn green, but weather stays unstable with frequent rain, wind and sudden changes.
+It’s a quieter period for travel before the summer season starts.

 SUMMER (JUNE – AUGUST)

-Mild and often the best travel season, with temperatures around 12°C–25°C. Long daylight hours (especially in Iceland and Scotland) make it ideal for outdoor travel and road trips.
+Mild and often the best travel season, with temperatures around 12°C–25°C. Long daylight hours make it ideal for outdoor travel, coastal trips and road journeys across the United Kingdom and Ireland.

 AUTUMN (SEPTEMBER – NOVEMBER)

 Cool, wet and atmospheric.
-Temperatures drop to 5°C–15°C, and weather becomes more dramatic, especially along coastlines.
+Temperatures drop to around 5°C–15°C and weather becomes more dramatic, especially along coastlines and in rural areas.
+Fewer tourists make it a good season for slower travel.

 WINTER (DECEMBER – FEBRUARY)